DCT

 I. Executive Summary and Procedural Information

-• Venue Allegations: Plaintiff alleges venue is proper in the Eastern District of New York because Defendant maintains its principal place of business in Woodside, New York, and has a regular and established place of business within the district.
+- Venue Allegations: Plaintiff alleges venue is proper in the Eastern District of New York because Defendant has a regular and established place of business in the district and has committed acts of infringement there.

-• Core Dispute: Plaintiff alleges that Defendant’s phone accessory products infringe two patents related to magnetic mounts for electronic devices that feature secondary, movable support legs.
+- Core Dispute: Plaintiff alleges that Defendant’s phone accessory products, specifically mounting devices, infringe two patents related to magnetic mounts for electronic devices that include a supplemental support leg.

 Case Timeline